 - 2 tablespoons tomato paste

-- a generous piece of beef or ham bone
+- 1 large piece beef or ham bone

 - 2 potatoes (note: carrots are more traditional), peeled and cut into wedges